ammonshepherd/pmamp/README.md

-# PMAMP - PhpMyAdmin with Mysql and Php
+# PMAMP - PhpMyadmin with Apache Mysql and Php
-- Docker with PHP, MySQL, phpMyAdmin
+- Docker with Apache, PHP, MySQL, phpMyAdmin

 ## Prerequisites
 - Install and run Docker Desktop